 7. Discussion or consideration of tests or examinations used, administered or prepared by the Department of Forensic Science for purposes of evaluating an employee or prospective employee’s qualifications or aptitude for employment, retention or promotion;

-8. Discussion of plans to protect public safety as it relates to terrorist activity and briefings by staff members, legal counsel, or law-enforcement or emergency service officials concerning actions taken to respond to such activity or a related threat to public safety; or discussion of reports or plans related to the security of any governmental facility, building or structure, or the safety of persons using such facility, building or structure; and
+8. Discussion of plans to protect public safety as it relates to terrorist activity and briefings by staff members, legal counsel, or law enforcement or emergency service officials concerning actions taken to respond to such activity or a related threat to public safety; or discussion of reports or plans related to the security of any governmental facility, building or structure, or the safety of persons using such facility, building or structure; and

 9. Discussion of the award of a public contract involving the expenditure of public funds, including interviews of bidders or offerors, and discussion of the terms or scope of such contract, where discussion in an open session would adversely affect the bargaining position or negotiating strategy of the Department of Forensic Science.